tianbo137/tianbo137/README.md

  Hi there!
 My name is Bo Tian.

-- I am currently looking for full-time work opportunities in the data science field

 ### Recent Foci:

 - Collaborating with Data Scientists at CrwodDoing to complete a MVP for medicinal-food product recommendation system and deploy it on Microsoft Azure to help potential patients